rpchan44/learn-ci-cd/README.md

 This is just for educational purposes just barely scratch the surface

 ## Pre-requisite and assumption
+A webhook on your github repository pointing to your build server that will trigger the build\

 For the build server\
 \